Lagerlof, LLP

 Our History

 The firm was founded in 1908 in Los Angeles by Shobal P. Mulford and George W. Dryer.
 The practice was a general practice firm with a focus on business.
 They built the firm with strong ethical values and sought to become trusted family advisors.
-They were deliberate about having a wide-range of knowledge, they wanted to be the ones families called anytime they had a problem, trusted and knowledgable.
+They were deliberate about having a wide-range of knowledge, they wanted to be the ones families called anytime they had a problem, trusted and knowledgeable.
 The roots they laid then, is the foundation we continue to build on now.

 Mr. Dryer was very active in civic and philanthropic endeavors, founding the Stanford Law Society of Southern California and serving as its first President.
 In 1919, he and noted orthopedic surgeon, Charles Leroy Lowman, founded Orthopedic Hospital and its financial support entity, the Los Angeles Orthopedic Foundation.
 Mr. Dryer managed the business and financial details of the two organizations, becoming their first president and serving as such until 1946.
 He also served as Chairman of their Boards from 1940 until his passing in 1959.